-In scholarly writing, you will often use paraphrased material or direct quotations from other sources to support your research and strengthen your academic argument.
+In scholarly writing, you will often use paraphrased material or direct quotations from sources to support your research and strengthen your academic argument.
 Although direct quotations are generally not as strong as paraphrases, they can add evidence and substance to your scholarly argument.
 Do keep in mind, however, that some instructors forbid direct quotations for some assignments.

 In using quotations or source material, however, you must adequately incorporate the quotations and ideas from your sources.
 Simply inserting the material into your paragraph is not enough.
 You must incorporate your citation information, and then introduce, integrate, and explain your use of the quotations or source material, what we often call analysis or synthesis.